 Beyond this, you may also want to encourage your best customers to become your Word Of Mouth (WOM) advocates, especially on social media.
 You can start by giving them a small incentive (eg discounts off purchases) to involving them in designing your product.
 Read 9 Ways to Build Relationships on Social Media to further learn how you can socialise your digital marketing efforts.

 Learned to attract your target audiences, turn them into leads, and convert them to customers and advocates?
 Good!

-Now you need to track, measure and optimize your digital marketing performance throughout your marketing funnel.
+Now you need to track, measure and optimize your digital marketing performance throughout your sales and marketing funnel.
 This is where digital marketing analytics using tools like Google Analytics comes in.

 Let’s revisit our digital marketing funnel and add a layer of metrics and analytics.